Sedum lanceolatum Torr.

 How to Grow and Care for Sedum lanceolatum

-Light: Sedums grow best in locations where they will enjoy the full sun at least six or more hours per day.
+Light: Sedums grow best in locations where they will enjoy the full sun for at least six hours per day.
 Most species will tolerate partial shade but will not thrive in deep shade.
-Keep indoor S. lanceolatum in a sunny window or under artificial lights.
+Therefore, keep indoor S. lanceolatum in a sunny window or under artificial lights.

 Soil: These succulents do not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
 Choose a well-draining soil mix.